mtulio/provider-certification-tool/docs/support-guide.md

 The following conditions require new certification assets:

-- The version of OpenShift Container Platform has been updated
+- The version of the OpenShift Container Platform has been updated
 - Any Infrastructure component(s) (e.g.: server size, disk category, ELB type/size/config) or cluster dependencies (e.g.: external storage backend for image registry) have been modified